S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Proposed reliability-based optimization of general system events: S-BORM algorithm

 \subsection{Key ideas}

-To develop an efficient optimization scheme that can handle general systems, we introduce three ideas.
-First, for optimization, the reliability constraint is penalized and limit-state functions are linearlized adaptively at a current candidate solution.
-Second, by leveraging such linearizations, we derive a DC decomposition of the resulting penalized function that defines a DC program of the form~\eqref{dc:pbm}.
-Thereby, we can employ the DC bundle algorithm discussed in the previous section to enhance optimization efficiency and define trial points that are potential candidate solutions to \eqref{rbo:bpf}.
-Third, computational efficiency is further improved by employing an active-set strategy.
+To develop an efficient optimization scheme that can handle general systems, we introduce four ideas for solving the data-driven RBO problem \eqref{rbo:bpf} in settings of general systems.
+First, the reliability constraint \eqref{rbo:rel_const} is penalized and moved to the objective function.
+Second, we linearlize the limit-state functions adaptively at the current candidate solution.
+Third, we reformulate the now modified objective as a difference-of-convex function, which produces a subproblem solvable by the difference-of-convex bundle method of \cite{pb17}.
+Fourth, we improve computational efficiency further by employing an active-set strategy.
 That is, at each iteration of optimization, the algorithm considers only a subset of samples that are within or close enough to failure domains at a current solution, i.e., the samples with the highest limit-state function values.
 Since the number of failure events are in general very small, this strategy greatly facilitates optimization.
 More details about active-set strategies are available in \cite{borm22}.
+We name the proposed approach the S-BORM algorithm as it is designed to handle system events.